 Saddle sores can affect any cyclist, from a complete novice to the legends of the sport.
 Eddy Merckx not being able to ride the 1976 Tour de France, Sean Kelly withdrawing two days from the end of the 1987 Vuelta while wearing the leader’s jersey and Ivan Basso missing the Giro with a sore the size of a golf ball are all examples of the best being beaten by a boil.
-Make sure the same doesn’t happen to you by following the advice of Great Britain Cycling Team lead physiotherapist, Phil Burt.
+Make sure the same doesn’t happen to you by following our expert advice.

 As the name suggests, saddle soreness is a pain or discomfort felt in the areas of your body in contact with the saddle.
 These can be your “sit-bones” or, in the case of more aggressive riding positions, the area between your anus and genitals known as the perineum.
 It’s also possible to suffer from chafing of your inner thighs as they rub back and forth against the saddle.

 A certain amount of soreness and even temporary redness and inflammation is inevitable with long days in the saddle but significant pain that is negatively effecting your ability to ride should be acted on immediately.

 The classic saddle sore is either an infected hair follicle, known as folliculitis or a boil, known as a furuncle.
 Infected follicles tend to cause fairly small sores that clear up quickly but untreated boils can quickly reach terrifying proportions and should be seen by a medical professional as they often require antibiotic therapy.